6 Ways to Do Big Tasks with Rheumatoid Arthritis

 After yesterday’s post about the me before RA, I thought we could all use a little encouragement as to how to approach those “larger than life” sized tasks with our new “reduced” abilities.
 For the things we still keep on our lists, here are my suggestions for doing big tasks with rheumatoid arthritis tagging along.

-6 ways to do big tasks with rheumatoid arthritis
+6 strategies for big tasks with rheumatoid arthritis

 How can you do big jobs with undersized ability from RA disability?